boradori/census_toy_api_test/README.md

 If you install **Python**, **pip** will also be automatically installed.

 Clone this repo and enter project directory!
+Make sure you have `git` installed on your machine.
 ```commandline
 git clone https://github.com/boradori/census_toy_api_test.git
 ```